 Certification & Training

-Walworth County operates as a "Medical Examiner system" and our Medical Examiner is a licensed physician who is a board-certified forensic pathologist.
+Walworth County operates as a "Medical Examiner system."
+The physicians who perform our autopsies are board-certified forensic pathologists.
 Forensic pathology is a medical subspecialty; certification is achieved by examination following training (residency) in pathology (5 years) and additional training (fellowship) in forensic pathology (1 year).